 2-fore!-1 Golf in Scotland: East

-47 Courses in Scotland , Edinburgh, Scotland, Aberdeen, Scotland, Musselburgh, Scotland , Melrose , Dunfermline, Scotland, Jedburgh, Scotland, Selkirkshire, Tayside, West Linton, Scottish Borders , Aberdeenshire, Roxburghshire, Kincardineshire, St Andrews, St Boswells, Portlethen, Maddiston, Angus, Peebles, Scotland, West Lothian, Muckhart, Hawick, Dumfries & Galloway, Roxburghshire, Leslie, Dumfriesshire, Fife , Perth, Scotland, Borders, North Berwick, Forfar, Falkland, St Andrews, Eyemouth, Berwickshire, Dunning, St. Andrews , Clackmannanshire, Cupar , Scotland, near Edinburgh
+50 Courses in Perthshire, Fife, Scotland , Edinburgh, Scotland, Aberdeen, Scotland, Musselburgh, Scotland , Melrose , Dunfermline, Scotland, Jedburgh, Scotland, Selkirkshire, Tayside, West Linton, Scottish Borders , Aberdeenshire, Roxburghshire, Kincardineshire, St Andrews, St Boswells, Portlethen, Maddiston, Angus, Peebles, Scotland, West Lothian, Muckhart, Hawick, Dumfries & Galloway, Roxburghshire, Leslie, Dumfriesshire, Fife , Perth, Scotland, Borders, North Berwick, Forfar, Falkland, St Andrews, Eyemouth, Berwickshire, Dunning, St. Andrews , Clackmannanshire, Cupar , Scotland, near Edinburgh

 Golf in the East of Scotland - The Historic Heart of Golf

 Scotland is widely accepted as being the 'Home of Golf'.
 And, here is the East of Scotland is where it all began.

 Records of golf in Scotland date back to the 15th Century, appearing twice in an Act of the Scottish Parliament in 1457.
 The Act supported, or ordered the support of archery practice, while condemning or forbidding football and golf.
 Offenders were to be arrested.
 Then in 1502 King James IV bought a set of clubs from a bowmaker.
 By the mid 1500s official permission was given for golf to be played at St Andrews, and records show people playing golf at Carnoustie.
 Many golf links courses that grew along the Eastern coastline during that era continue to challenge golfers today!